jessemillar/devlog/_posts/2018-12-22-week-4-batman.md

 published: true
 ---

 Whew!
 This week had a lot of progress!
 Most notably, Lewis is now a fully playable character with animations, kicks, and bombs that explode (with a hand-drawn explosion animation), create jelly giblets, and shake the camera.
-Also, healthbars are a thing and they look pretty darn sexy is I do say so myself.
+Also, healthbars are a thing and they look pretty darn sexy if I do say so myself.
 Take a gander!

 ![*The Staff of Lewis* Week 4 Overview GIF]({{site.baseurl}}/images/staff-of-lewis-week-4-overview.gif)